Ee Snehatheerathu

-Ee Snehatheerathu or Saamam is a 2004 Malayalam film directed by Kaviyoor Sivaprasad and written by Ramakrishnan, starring Kunchacko Boban, Umashankari Sumithra, Lal, Nedumudi Venu and Jagathy Sreekumar.
+Ee Snehatheerathu (In this Shore of Ocean of Love) is a 2004 Indian Malayalam film.
+It is directed by Kaviyoor Sivaprasad and written by Ramakrishnan.
+The movie stars Kunchacko Boban, Uma shankari, Lal, Nedumudi Venu and Jagathy Sreekumar.
 Kunchacko Boban won the Special Jury Award at the Kerala State Film Awards for this movie.

 Plot

-Viswanathan (Kunchacko Boban) who is idealistic to a fault, suspicious of an evil-doer but kind-hearted Gounder (Lal).
+Viswanathan (Kunchacko Boban) who is idealistic to a fault.
+He is suspicious of an evildoer but kind-hearted Gounder (Lal).
 Nathan's father Sasthri (Nedumudi Venu) has been enjoying Gounder's largesse but Nathan refuses to believe that it comes no strings attached.
 It makes him fiercely protective of his mother (Jayaprada) and sister (Suja Karthika).

 Nathan teaches at a "parallel college" where his student (Uma Shankari) falls for his charm.
+Though Nathan works in parallel college, he tries to seek a better job to make sure his family situation and to help his sister's higher studies.
+Nathan gets a frequent nightmare about his mother weds the Gounder cheating his father.
+After Nathan has consecutive nightmares, Nathan's father has a heart attack and dies.
+Due to this incident, Nathan becomes insane on Gounder and attacks him brutally.
+Nathan's mother discovered his mental condition and the insecurity towards the Gounder's attitude with his mother.
+Later Nathan was admitted into a mental asylum.
+Gayathri came to meet Nathan, but he doesn't react.
+Then black screen appeared...